TommyStarK/typescript-api-boilerplate/README.md

 A simple and customizable RESTful API boilerplate written in [Node.js](https://nodejs.org/en/) using [Express](https://expressjs.com/).
 The boilerplate is backed with a [MySQL](https://www.mysql.com/) and a [Mongodb](https://www.mongodb.com/) to store large files.

+For demo purposes, some features have been integrated to the boilerplate in order to have reusable base "modules" or at least a clean and clear architecture to implement new ones.These "modules" manage the following "services":

+- Account managment (register/unregister an account)
+- Authentication
+- Per-User media management system (upload/download/list/delete pictures)

+The goal is to define a healthy architecture of a REST API connected to one or more backend, in this case a MySQL to store user data and a MongoDB to store pictures of each user.
+The whole accompanied by a simple authentication system.

+**Note**: Only hashes of password are stored in the database.
+Use the `hash` function in the `utils` module if you have to compare hashes.

+Same for emails, they are encrypted using `AES256` before being stored.
+Use the `decrypt` function in the `utils` module if you need to decrypt stored email.

 # Features